-The MCRP curriculum begins with a strong core sequence of 18 credits spread across eight courses that address a range of fundamental topics in planning.
-These courses are necessary for meeting accreditation standards for the Professional Standards Board in Canada and the Planning Accreditation Board in the United States.
-As MCRP's curriculum is unique in the planning world and in other related disciplines, all MCRP students are required to complete the 18-credit core sequence.
+The MCRP curriculum's core course structure are necessary for meeting accreditation standards for the Professional Standards Board in Canada and the Planning Accreditation Board in the United States.
+As MCRP's curriculum is unique in the planning world and in other related disciplines, all MCRP students are required to complete the core sequence.

-As such, no course exemptions will be considered for MCRP degrees.
+As such, no course exemptions can be considered for MCRP degrees.